Andy-Jensen/board-game-project/README.md

 |rank| The rank of the game|
 |type| Either 'game', 'expansion', or 'accessory' indicating the type of product|
 |num_distributors| The number of distributors of the game|

-## Steps to Reproduce
-1. Clone this repo
-2. Use the function from acquire.py to acquire the data from the Board Game Atlas API
-3. Use the functions from prepare.py to prepare the data for exploration
-4. Run the explore and modeling notebook
-5. Run final report notebook